techidaily/site-windows11/source/_posts/how-to-make-your-retro-games-look-like-they-used-to-with-retroarchs-shaders.md

  For example, you might further improve the visuals of your games by combining a**CRT** with an**anti-aliasing** shader, but not by trying to stack three different CRT shaders on top of each other.
 In an extreme example, by stacking scanlines on top of scanlines, you might end up looking at a black screen instead of improved visuals.

  Shaders are great for making your games look the way you remember them, but they can't help you beat that final level boss.
-Don't fret, we won't tell anyone if you check our guide on[how to use RetroArch to make old games easier to beat](https://www.makeuseof.com/how-to-use-retroarch-cheat-retro-games/) !
+Don't fret, we won't tell anyone if you check our guide on [how to use RetroArch to make old games easier to beat](https://www.makeuseof.com/how-to-use-retroarch-cheat-retro-games/) !

 ## Retro Games, the Way You Remember Them